flipcamp/engagingstudents3/essays/hoffman.md

 ---
 layout: post
 title: Crowdsourcing with Spotify in the Music Classroom
-author: Brian Hoffman, University of Central Florida
+author: Brian D. Hoffman, University of Central Florida
 ---

 {{ page.title }}